AikateriniT/H3-Information-security/README.md

     - Basic understanding of packet sniffer usage
     - The user will be able to intercept and read encrypted requests

+I found this task rather hard to finish so I will try again after the course on wednesday

 ____________________________________________________________________________________________
 Voluntary: